 4. File the mango slices.
 Do not put one atop another.
 It should be side by side, but not siksikan.
 They're not sardines, they're fruits.

 5. Pour the sweet cream mixture.
 Use a spatula to spread it to the entire crackers crust.
 But if it's not as thick as I assumed it to be, then it'll just automatically and freely go to wherever corner it wants to go, like a hot lava from the volcano.
 Bulwak galore.
 Hihi.
 So make it thick, muther.

 6. Repeat until you made three layers of graham crackers.

 7. Here's the artistic part.
 Pour the cream mixture first, spread with a spatula, then layer your sliced mangoes according to how you want it to look.
 Then crush some graham crackers and sprinkle on top for more landi.

 8. DO NOT PUT IN THE FREEZER.
-Best to have it chilled just along with the water, eggs, etc. I was a pushy cook then that I thought the freezer will make the chilling faster, so we could eat it right away.
+Best to have it chilled just along with the water, eggs, etc. I was a pushy kitchen novice then that I thought the freezer will make the chilling faster, so we could eat it right away.
 It did.
-But when the ice melts, the creamy mixture went pfft; as in watery yuck.
+But when the ice melts, the creamy mixture went pfft - as in watery yuck.

 9. Slice it like a virgin, as in mahinhin, for better plating.

 10. Take a photo, post on Instagram, tag me, pray then gear up to gormandize!For more of my recipes, click here.
 Happy cooking!